Ev357/KringleCon_2022_Report/README.md

 - Click on the *HATS* vending machine.
 - Choose whatever hat you like.
 - Copy somewhere the hat id and the wallet address you must pay to.
-- Go the *KTM* (*KringleCoin Teller Machine*) and open it, click on the *Approve a KringleCoin transfer*.
+- Go the *KTM* (*KringleCoin Teller Machine*) and open it, click on the *Approve a KringleCoin transfer* button.
-- Paste the wallet address you copied earlier in the '*"To" Address:*'
+- Paste the wallet address you copied earlier in the '*"To" Address:*' box.
+- Type "*10*" in the '*Amount (KC):*' box.
+- Type your wallet key you stored in the beginning of *KringleCon* in the '*Your Key:*' box.
+- Finally click on the *Approve Transfer* button to make the transfer.
+- Go back to the *HATS* vending machine.
+- Click on '*Approved a transaction?
+Know your Hat ID?
+Click here to buy*' button.
+- Type your wallet address you stored in the beginning of *KringleCon* in the '*Your Wallet Address:*' box.
+- Paste the hat id you copied earlier in the '*Hat ID:*' box.
+- And finally click on the '*Make your purchase!*' button.

+## Blockchain Divination
+- This one is 4🌲 but it's quite simple.
+-